guille0387/Phage_clouds_snake/README.md

 ### Step 4: Execute workflow

-Run the command below to execute the workflow.
-NOTE: make sure you've activated the conda environment that contains snakemake.
+Run the command below from within the repository's root to execute the workflow. **NOTE**: make sure you've activated the conda environment that contains snakemake.

 `snakemake --cores 10 --use-conda`